virtual-labs/exp-bounded-buffer-iiith/experiment/theory.md

 * It is also called producer consumer problem
 * Let us take a buffer of n size and each slot in it is capable of holding 1 unit of data
 * We have two processes operating on buffer:
-  - Producer:produce and store data to the buffer
+  - Producer: produce and store data to the buffer
-  - Consumer:consumes or removes data from the buffer
+  - Consumer: consumes or removes data from the buffer

 ![producerconsumer-theory](https://user-images.githubusercontent.com/110168104/200483299-3f9efba0-490b-4b74-b790-b6035131518c.jpeg)